ddhimancs/MapReduce/README.md

 a)      Key : MSA
 b)      Value : population*sum of precipitation

-4) POM file is attached to build the project
+3) POM file is attached to build the project using Maven.

-5) To run the project
+4) To run the project
 population file on local drive at: /home/hdfs/msa_population.txt Move the presipitation file on HDFS at: /incoming/ppt Move the Station file on HDFS at :/incoming/station